OUATILANAS/Dataset-Sensor1/README.md

 This dataset can be used for:

 - Greenhouse environmental data analysis
-- LoRaWAN packet-delivery and sequence-gap analysis
+- LoRaWAN sequence-gap and data-quality analysis
 - Radio-metadata analysis using RSSI, SNR, and frequency
 - Local-first IoT observability studies
 - Preparation of XR-ready or digital-twin greenhouse supervision backends